 Feeds File

-is used to configure the RSS, ATOM and JSON feeds that Vigilant should monitor.
+A YAML file named feeds.yaml is used to configure the RSS, ATOM and JSON feeds that Vigilant should monitor.
 An example file is available.

-file in the project's main folder, this behavior can be overridden with an environment variable.
+By default Vigilant looks for a feeds.yaml file in the project's main folder, this behavior can be overridden with an environment variable.

 Each entry in the YAML file must have a name, URL and interval parameter.